ASUS ProArt Display PA279CRV Monitor Review

 • Low contrast ratio.

 The ASUS ProArt PA279CRV is excellent for the office.
 It has a high 4k resolution that results in high pixel density and sharp text, and its 27-inch screen is big enough to multitask.
-You won't have any issues using it in well-lit rooms, as it gets bright enough to fight glare and has good reflection handling.
+You won't have many issues using it in well-lit rooms, as it gets bright enough to fight glare, but reflections are distracting.
 It's even a great choice if you need to share your screen with someone else, as it has incredible ergonomics and wide viewing angles.
 Lastly, it has extra perks to improve your workflow, like a USB-C port that supports DisplayPort Alt Mode.

 Pros